 ITAR mandates that access to physical materials or technical data related to defense and military technologies is restricted to U.S. citizens only.
 Meanwhile, nowhere does it state that ITAR-restricted parts must be made in the USA.
 The U.S. allies have been making ITAR-restricted parts for ages.
 Read our post on the military-grade PCB design rules and considerations.

 Under the export laws, if a foreign person is in the U.S. and has permanent resident alien status (a green card), they are treated as if they are a U.S. citizen under the export laws.

-Most regulatory restrictions placed on electronics and PCBs are intended to ensure that their quality meets the requirements for reliable operation of the critical systems in which they are deployed.
+Most regulatory restrictions placed on electronics and PCBs are intended to ensure that their quality meets the requirements for reliable operation of the systems in which they are deployed.
 These regulations are primarily rolled out for public protection.
-But it also aims at limiting access to certain devices, systems or data.
+But it also aims at limiting access to certain devices, systems, or data.
 By doing so, it prevents mal-intended or unqualified usage.
 Most ITAR violations involving PCBs are usually unintentional.

 While each organization that is liable to ITAR prerequisites is in charge of knowing and following ITAR rules, accidental violations do occur.
 There are chances that you are uninformed or misinformed about your safety efforts that aren’t sufficient.
 Or maybe your present measures have lapsed by and are not up to ITAR norms.
 That’s the point where you’re accidentally in violation.
-These kinds of ITAR violation, for the most part, result in a civil punishment.
+These kinds of ITAR violations, for the most part, result in civil punishment.
 However, frequently, these punishments can be deferred if the culpable organization pursues an elective disclosure program.